thechosenlan/docker-transmission-openvpn/README.md

 # Port Forwarding Info ❗

-Check the file `/tmp/port-forwarding.log` and set your port in the GUI accordingly
+Check the file `/tmp/port-forwarding.log` and set your port in the GUI accordingly.
+Needs to be done on every restart, if port forwarding is needed.

 # OpenVPN and Transmission with WebUI